TheNathannator/PlasticBand/Docs/Instruments/5-Fret Guitar/Rock Band/PS5 Riffmaster.md

 - Bytes 56-63: Checksum
   - Unsure how this checksum is implemented; for general purposes it likely doesn't matter.

-TODO: The joystick input was not seen anywhere in the packet capture provided to me.

 ### As A Struct

 ```cpp